Lawyers’ Fund for Client Compensation

 What is the Claim application procedure?

-The Society’s LFCC Committee reviews claim applications and recommends to Council approval or denial of a claim.
+The Society’s LFCC Committee reviews claim applications.

 Before the Committee will consider a claim for compensation, an applicant is required to complete a Claim Application Form and file it with the Society.
-This form helps applicants provide the information required for a claim under the Act and Regulations, and assists the Committee with the review process.

 Claim criteria